 4. Revisit your budget

-• Your expenses, earnings and goals will change over time.
+- Your expenses, earnings and goals will change over time.
 Hence, you should change the budget accordingly.
 Revisit your priorities, and your schedule, to help you keep on track every three months.
-It will also help you analyze where you might be able to save on a wider scale.
+It will also help you analyse where you might be able to save on a wider scale.

 5. Stick to your budget

-• Budgeting systems are designed to help you grasp and analyze your commitment to finance.
+- Budgeting systems are designed to help you grasp and analyse your commitment to finance.
 Although they all have a common purpose, they also use distinct strategies to get you there.
 There are a variety of budgeting techniques to help you achieve your financial goals.
 However, if you think that none of them suits your purpose, you can always draw one for yourself.